kpobb1989/DotNetCoreInjectorExtensions/README.md

 			public object PropertyToInject { get; set; }
 		}

-* `DependencyResolver` - you can use it to reach current `IServiceProvider`. (similar approach was on Asp.Net MVC) and you even don't need to inject it, see a sample below:
+* `DependencyResolver` - you can use it to resolve a particular dependency or to get `IServiceProvider` itself (similar approach was on Asp.Net MVC).
+See a sample below:

 `DependencyResolver.Current.GetService<YourObjectType>()` - returns instance of YourObjectType
+`DependencyResolver.Current.GetService(YourObjectType)` - returns instance of YourObjectType
 `DependencyResolver.Current.GetServiceProvider();` - returns current `IServiceProvider`

+* `DependencyInjector` - you can use it to inject properties to a particular class.